 Now let’s follow through and see what’s inside those ‘controller’ files.
 Looking at the ‘app level’ controller (the second file), it’s a list of export statements again, but now these Dart files involve actual source code.
 Code that is concerned with the general theme of the app and code involving a Timer class that needs to be initialized at the startup.
 See below.
-By the way, the Timer is s for those read word pairs you see flashing by in the Counter app.
+By the way, the Timer is for those read word pairs you see flashing by in the Counter app.

 The third and last export statement with …/src/home/controller.dart takes us to the home screen’s controller file.
-As you see below, it‘s’ more interesting.
+As you see below, it‘s more interesting.
 It too has export statements listing actual source code.
-And again, by their locations, you can tell at a glance which code is involved with the app in general, which works with the contacts app, works with the counter app, and works with the word pairs app.
+And again, by their locations, you can tell at a glance which code is involved with the app in general, which works with the contacts app, which works with the counter app, and which works with the word pairs app.
 Very very helpful in maintaining such apps.

 …and all that code is then accessible by one import statement:

 The remaining export files under the src/ folder follow the same approach — exporting additional counterparts until the source code for specific parts of the app is exported and thus accessible by one import statement.
 Very efficient.
+Very clean.

 What are Your Imports?